asi-alliance/asi-chain-docs-portal/cli/usage/index.md

 - Validates recipient address format
 - Confirms amount is greater than zero

-After deployment, the CLI displays the deploy ID and waits for transaction finalization.
+After deployment, the CLI displays the deploy ID and waits for deploy finalization.

-### Transaction History
+### Deploy History

 Monitor your deploy history in real-time: